jschwendener/zefix-php/readme.md

 This is a simple PHP wrapper around the [Zefix](https://www.zefix.admin.ch/de/search/entity/welcome) Public [REST API](https://www.zefix.admin.ch/ZefixPublicREST/swagger-ui/index.html) which can be used to search for swiss companies and retrieve their details.
 This package is not affiliated with the Zefix.

-> [!WARNING]
-> This package is currently in development and may not be fully functional.

 ## Installation

 You can install the package via composer: